 Call for delivery and enjoy ‘‘clean’’ food!

-It’s not about merely about skipping your P’s and Q’s, it’s about the message that you put across.
+It’s not merely about skipping your P’s and Q’s, it’s about the message that you put across.
 Right at the last stage where the customer would be on the verge of getting converted into a qualified lead, a punctuation blunder like this giving a sarcastic notion about the food being clean can damage the reputation of your brand.

 When it comes to checking your grammar, make sure that you proofread the entire website and not just the Contact Us page.